-3 Review the output of the testing process for both nodes for all disks in the coordinator disk group.
-Each disk should display output that resembles:
+Review the output of the testing process for both nodes for all disks in the coordinator disk group.
+Each disk should display the following output:

 '''

+ALL tests on the disk /dev/rdsk/clt1d0s2 have PASSED.

 The disk is now ready to be configured for I/O Fencing on node

 sys1 as a COORDINATOR DISK.

+'''

+'''

-ALL tests on the disk /dev/sdx have PASSED.
+ALL tests on the disk /dev/rdsk/c4t1d0s2 have PASSED.

 The disk is now ready to be configured for I/O Fencing on node

+sys2 as a COORDINATOR DISK.

 '''

-After you test all disks in the disk group, the vxfencoorddg disk group is ready for use.
+4 After you test all disks in the disk group, the vxfencoorddg disk group is ready for use.